next-dev/mock/README.md

 This library is ongoing work as I prototype my own Next projects.
 Feel free to use it for your own prototypes.
 I welcome pull requests if you cannot wait for me to add features.

+It works by allowing an API to access memory and ports to peek, poke, in and out like you normally do on the real hardware.
+There are a few convenience functions but I prefer my API to be small and close to the "hardware" as possible.

 ## Features currently implemented

 - 4 zoom modes (accessible to function keys 1-4).